mcmahon-lab/Physics-Aware-Training/docs/introduction.md

 ### Physics-aware training
 ![g6030](https://user-images.githubusercontent.com/35846424/116467836-2230e300-a83e-11eb-8f97-ce6c9003b89e.png)
 <br/><br/>
 Physics-aware training (PAT) is a gradient-descent algorithm that allows backpropagation through any physical system for which a digital model can be trained.
 As shown above, 1. inputs and parameters are sent into the physical system, which 2. propagate through the system.
 3. The outputs of the system are compared to the intended outputs and 4. the gradient on the parameters is calculated by the differentiable digital model.
-5. With this gradient, the paramters can be updated (Reprinted from Wright, L.G. & Onodera, T. *et al* [2021]).
+5. With this gradient, the paramters can be updated.
 This repository implements the PAT algorithm and simplifies the training of differentiable digital models.

+For details on PAT, please refer to the Supplementary Section 1 of our paper.
+It lays out the intuition for why PAT works and explains its mathematical formulation: https://arxiv.org/pdf/2104.13386.pdf#page=11
 <br/><br/>

 ![g5110](https://user-images.githubusercontent.com/35846424/116467963-4bea0a00-a83e-11eb-99e5-2b804d1f2525.png)